msclarissawhite/localhappenings-v2/USER_MANUAL.md

 **What It Is** displays the full event description in readable paragraphs.

-**When & Where** shows the date and time formatted as "Day, Month Date, Year", the time of day if specified, the venue name and address if provided, the location hierarchy (neighborhood, city, province), whether the event is Indoor, Outdoor, or both, and an **"Open in Google Maps"** button that opens the event location directly in Google Maps for navigation.
+**When & Where** shows the date and time formatted as "Day, Month Date, Year" for single-day events or "Month Day - Month Day, Year" for multi-day events.
+For multi-day events, a duration indicator displays (e.g., "3-day event") to help families plan accordingly.
+The time of day is shown if specified, with "(each day)" appended for multi-day events.
+The section also displays the venue name and address if provided, the location hierarchy (neighborhood, city, province), whether the event is Indoor, Outdoor, or both, and an **"Open in Google Maps"** button that opens the event location directly in Google Maps for navigation.

 **Cost** clearly displays "FREE" for free events or shows the price range for paid events.
 Cost type (Donation-based, Pay-what-you-can, Sliding scale) is displayed when applicable.
 Additional cost information such as "Kids attend free" or "Free companion/support worker ticket" is displayed with checkmark icons.